django-denmark/2020.djangoday.dk/content/cfp.md

 * Advancing and advocating Django in Denmark and the Nordic region.
 * Whatever you deem appropriate – it’s your event!

+## Deadline 🔥

+Submit before **February 2nd 2020 23:59:59 UTC+1**.
+Program will be announced on March 1st.

+## Bonus 🎁

+If your submission is accepted, you will get a voucher for a free ticket.
+Lightning Talks do not qualify.

 ## Submission 🧐